corrode/corrode.github.io/content/blog/tips-for-faster-ci-builds/index.md

 ## `Cargo.toml` Settings

+Optimize your release builds with these settings:

 ```toml
 [profile.release]
 lto = true
 codegen-units = 1
 ```

+LTO (Link Time Optimization) can significantly reduce the binary size and improve performance.
+`codegen-units = 1` disables parallel code generation, which can reduce memory usage and speed up the build process.
+The reason is that parallel code generation can lead to memory contention and slow down the build.

 ## Automate Dependency Updates

-Use a tool like [dependabot](https://docs.github.com/en/code-security/getting-started/dependabot-quickstart-guide) to keep your dependencies up to date.
-This way, you don't have to wait create a PR to update dependencies and wait for CI to finish.
+Implement [dependabot](https://docs.github.com/en/code-security/getting-started/dependabot-quickstart-guide) to automate dependency updates.
-Instead, dependabot will create a PR for you, and you can merge it when you're ready.
+Instead of manually creating PRs for updates and waiting for CI, dependabot handles this automatically, creating PRs that you can merge when ready.

-## Quick Release Creation
+## Streamline Release Creation

-[`release-plz`](https://release-plz.ieni.dev/) is a GitHub action that automatically creates a release when a PR is merged.
+[`release-plz`](https://release-plz.ieni.dev/) automates release creation when PRs are merged.
-It speeds up the process of creating a release, because you don't have to do it manually.
-I highly recommend it.
+This GitHub action eliminates the manual work of creating releases and is highly recommended for maintaining a smooth workflow.

-## Optimize your Rust code
+## Optimize Your Rust Code

-If you did all that and your builds are still slow, it's time to roll up your sleeves and optimize the Rust code itself.
-I've collected many tips in my other blog post [here](/blog/tips-for-faster-rust-compile-times/).
+If you've implemented all these optimizations and your builds are still slow, it's time to optimize the Rust code itself.
+I've compiled many tips in my other blog post [here](/blog/tips-for-faster-rust-compile-times/).

 {% info(title="Need Professional Support?", icon="crab") %}

-Your CI builds are still slow?
+Are your CI builds still running slowly?
-You followed all the tips and tricks, but your Rust project needs to be optimized?
+Have you implemented all these tips and tricks, but your Rust project still needs optimization?
-Don't waste any more time; let's look at your project together.
+Don't waste any more time — I can help you!
 [Get in touch for a free consultation](/about).

 {% end %}